Literary and Historical Society (University College Dublin): Guest speakers and awards

 The society awards Honorary Fellowships and James Joyce Awards to individuals who have "contributed significantly to a field of human endeavour".
-Recipients of either of the two awards include F. W. de Klerk, Rev. Jesse Jackson, Noam Chomsky and Prime Minister of Australia John Howard, actor Ralph Fiennes, actor Will Ferrell, author J. K. Rowling, former UN Chief Weapons Inspector Hans Blix, novelist Bill Bryson, former England soccer captain Gary Lineker, The Beatles' producer George Martin, Monty Python member Michael Palin actor Martin Freeman, writer Salman Rushdie. and Irish author Liz Nugent.
+Recipients of either of the two awards include F. W. de Klerk, Rev. Jesse Jackson, Noam Chomsky and Prime Minister of Australia John Howard, actor Ralph Fiennes, actor Will Ferrell, author J. K. Rowling, former UN Chief Weapons Inspector Hans Blix, novelist Bill Bryson, former England soccer captain Gary Lineker, The Beatles' producer George Martin, Monty Python member Michael Palin, actor Martin Freeman, writer Salman Rushdie. and Irish author Liz Nugent.
+In 2025 the society planned to give the award to author John Boyne but later withdrew the offer.

-Since the foundation of the Irish state, every President and Taoiseach has addressed the society.

-L&H Strauss Ball

-Each year, the society hosts UCD's only white tie ball, the Strauss Ball.
-After waltzes with each person on the card, the orchestra moves aside for the DJ.
-The society also hosts various nightclub events throughout the year.
-The event is run and organised by the social secretaries and strauss ball convenors.

 Competitive debating

 The L&H has won a number of international debating competitions and has won The Irish Times and Mace debating competitions as well as international and national intervarsities.
-The society has attended the World Universities Debating Championship, and progressed further and has sent teams to events in Asia, Australia, Africa and North America.
+The society has attended the World Universities Debating Championship, in Asia, Australia, Africa and North America, reaching the grand final in both 2000 and 2002.
 In 1987 and 2006, UCD hosted the World Universities Debating Championship.

 The society also promotes and organises competitive debating in schools across Ireland through the Schools' Mace, the Leinster Schools Debating Competition (co-organised by Trinity's College Historical Society) and the UCD Junior Schools Debating Competition, which reach secondary schools throughout the country.

 Organisation

-Auditor and committee

 The L&H is run by a committee each with specific responsibilities.
 The committee is chosen by the auditor, who is elected on a yearly basis by the enrolled membership of the society.
 The auditor is the head of the committee and responsible for the general running of the society.
-Each session begins in or around the beginning of the month of March, on the date of the AGM.
+Each session begins around the beginning of March, on the date of the Annual General Meeting.
 The new auditor for the coming year is appointed at this meeting, either as the result of an election from the enrolled membership or, in cases where a single candidate is unopposed, by nomination.

 Notable former auditors of the society include former President of Ireland and Chief Justice Cearbhall Ó Dálaigh, comedians Dara Ó Briain and Jarlath Regan, suffragist and writer Francis Sheehy-Skeffington and Irish Supreme Court judge Adrian Hardiman.
 James Joyce ran for election to the post of auditor twice, and was defeated on both occasions.
+Conor Cruise O'Brien served as vice president of the society for a period.

 The 153rd session of the society recorded record membership for any university society in Europe.
 The membership exceeded 5,000 members, surpassing by several hundred the previous record, also set by the L&H in its 150th session.
 The 159th session of the society again broke this record, making it the university's largest ever society.